code4me/4me-app-builder-nodejs/README.md

 The customer is able to review the scopes before installing the app.

-When the app is installed a 4me application token will be created in the customer account with the defined scopes.
-The created token, required to access the [4me GraphQL API](https://developer.4me.com/graphql/) in the customer account, will be sent to the integration engine using the [app_instance.secrets-update](#secrets-webhook) webhook.
+When the app is installed a 4me application token and authorization grant token will be created in the customer account with the defined scopes.
+The application token will allow the integration access on its own behalf, not dependent on a user's session currently logged in the 4me UI.
+The authorization code grant token will allow access in context of a user currently using 4me (these will typically use the 'Me scope', allowing access to the current user's identity).
+The created tokens, required to access the [4me GraphQL API](https://developer.4me.com/graphql/) in the customer account, will be sent to the integration engine using the [app_instance.secrets-update](#secrets-webhook) webhook.

 4me does not store the secret 4me application token so it is imperative to process those messages in the integration